Inbibo/adonisfx_docs/docs/maya/ribbon.md

 # AdnRibbonMuscle

 AdnRibbonMuscle is a Maya deformer for fast, robust and easy-to-configure tissue muscle simulation for digital assets.
-Thanks to the combination of internal (structural) and external (attachments) constraints, this deformer can produce dynamics that allow the mesh to acquire the simulated characteristics of a ribbon with fibers activations to modulate the rigidity, and attachments to external objects to follow the global kinematics of the character.
+Thanks to the combination of internal (structural) and external (attachments and slide on segment) constraints, this deformer can produce dynamics that allow the mesh to acquire the simulated characteristics of a ribbon with fibers activations to modulate the rigidity, and attachments to external objects to follow the global kinematics of the character.

 The influence these constraints have on the simulated mesh can be freely modified by painting them via the [AdonisFX Paint Tool](tools.md#adonisfx-paint-tool) or by uniformly regulating their influence via multipliers in the Attribute Editor.
 Besides the maps and multipliers there are many other parameters to regulate the muscle's dynamics and behaviour to a wide array of options.